Int’l Training Workshop On “Electric Mobility For ECO Member Countries” To Be Held In China - UrduPoint

 According to the ECOSF, the organizing partners will provide local hospitality, including hotel accommodation, meals, and local transportation duration of the training while the participants are required to cover their airfare to Beijing, China.

-The participants having excellent English communication skills, relevant work experience in industries such as automobiles, transportation, or clean energy and the ability to provide report on the current development status of their domestic automotive industry will participate in the workshop.
+The participants having excellent English communication skills, relevant work experience in industries such as automobiles, transportation, or clean energy, and the ability to provide reports on the current development status of their domestic automotive industry will participate in the workshop.

 This opportunity will enhance international collaboration by providing an opportunity for the participants to have networking with experts from ECO member countries.